-The LGBTQIA+ community includes many sexual orientations and identities, but how much do you know about them?
+The LGBTQIA+ community includes many different sexual orientations, but how much do you know about them?

 Sexual identity isn’t restricted to just sexual attraction, but it also affects emotional and romantic attraction.
 A person could experience romantic attraction but not sexual for example.

-It also affects what genders we are attracted too if we are only attracted to one, or multiple genders.
+It also affects what genders we are attracted to, if we are only attracted to one, or multiple genders.
 To learn more about gender identity visit here.

 Sexuality is about the way we identify our sexual and romantic preferences, it can be fluid and change, or be static.
 It’s the way we label ourselves.

-While not all people chose to label themselves, instead using umbrella terms such as queer.
-Choosing a sexual identity label can be an important decision for people to make.
+While not all people chose to label themselves, and instead using umbrella terms such as queer, choosing a sexual identity label can be an important decision for people to make.

 Do you know these sexual orientations?